AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 ### 7. Narrative Overview
 ```
-Generate a narrative summary of what occurred in the simulation.
+Generate a chronological narrative summary of what occurred in the simulation.
 Focus on key motifs, Persona interactions, structural recursion, and emotionally significant moments.
 Emphasize symbolic conflict, silence, memory decay, and motif drift.
 > Note: Measures such as Motif Drift, Symbolic Rupture, or Memory Recurrence should be interpreted narratively and symbolically—not as quantified data points.
 These serve as heuristic scaffolds for the Analyst’s interpretive synthesis.

 ```